B3x0r/bank-project/README.md

 #### Installation:

-You could have to get your own AWS account and set up a bucket to put it into, but it would be easier to just check mine out at:
+You could have to get your own AWS account and set up a bucket to put it into, but it would be easier to just check mine out at: https://rebecca-durst-banking-application.s3.amazonaws.com/index.html#/

 #### Usage:

 You will be able to create an account and keep track account info.
-You will also be able to withdrawl and deposit into "your account".
+You will also be able to withdraw and deposit into "your account".

 #### Support: